 - 1 2-3 lb tri tip silver skin trimmed, leave fat intact

-- 1 ½ tsp granulated garlic or garlic powder
+- 1 ½ teaspoon granulated garlic or garlic powder

 - ¼ cup teriyaki sauce